OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 _General guidance for protecting materials_

 - What materials a journalist protects and how they protect them will depend on how sensitive the materials are and who may want to gain access to it.
 If the threat is a state actor or adversary well-versed in hacking then it is advisable to encrypt information.
 See below for more information on encryption.
-- In the majority of situations, journalists can continue to collaborate and receive and store materials via the online services they normally use, for example Google Drive or Office365.
+- In the majority of situations, journalists can continue to collaborate and receive and store materials via the online services they normally use, for example Google Drive or O365.
 They should ensure those accounts have two-factor authentication (2FA) turned on, ideally through physical security keys or passkeys, and that they are using long passwords.
 See chapter two for more details on account security.
 - Journalists should be aware that the online services they use may be collecting metadata on users.
 Metadata is a set of data that describes other data.
 For example, the time a photo was taken, the make and model of the device that took the photo, and the location the photo was taken at.
 Metadata can give governments and others a substantial amount of information that could be used against a journalist and their source.
+At the same time, it can be immensely helpful to journalists who are trying to verify or fact-check content.
-- If the threat is a government, then journalists should largely avoid using online services that were founded in, are based in, and or/ have servers in the country linked to that particular government.
+- If the threat is a government, then journalists should largely avoid using online services that were founded in, are based in or have servers in the country linked to that particular government.
 This is because data may be at greater risk of being accessed by that government.
 Exceptions can be made for services that are using end-to-end encryption and do not collect metadata on users.
 - Having several copies of the same materials is advisable to better protect against loss of data.
 For sensitive documents, journalists should think about backing up information to several external hard drives, encrypting the hard drive, and then storing the hard drives in different locations.
 - Prompt journalists to think about how they will protect their materials in advance of a story by doing a digital risk assessment.
 This will help them better avoid situations where they receive sensitive materials and do not have a plan to protect and store them.